adisetiawanx/adisetiawanx/README.md

 - 👋 Hi, I’m Kadek Adi Setiawan
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning NextJS and planning to ExpressJS
+- 🌱 I’m currently learning TypeScript and planning to learn NextJS
 - 💞️ I’m looking to collaborate on group project open source
 - 📫 How to reach me? just send email to adisetiawanzx@gmail.com